 - Location: Qatar

-With the opening of the W’s first Middle Eastern location being one of the world best hotels, it’s like entering an endless party Relaxing music is playing in the lobby at 8 a.m., and staff from Mexico, New Zealand, Tanzania, and Russia are on hand to serve each guest a cocktail upon their arrival.
-With its Sisley Paris Spa and restaurants like Paper moon Milan and Peruvian spot COYA, the hotel is a popular choice for visitors from around the world.
+With the opening of the W’s first Middle Eastern location being one of the world’s best hotels, it’s like entering an endless party.
+Relaxing music is playing in the lobby at 8 a.m., and staff from Mexico, New Zealand, Tanzania, and Russia are on hand to serve each guest a cocktail upon their arrival.
+With its Sisley Paris Spa and restaurants like Paper Moon Milan and Peruvian spot COYA, the W Doha hotel is a popular choice for visitors from around the world.

 11. The Landmark Mandarin Oriental